-Blind vias can save you 50% more outer layer space than a through-hole via.
-Since only one side of the board is drilled, you can place a SMT component directly over the closed end of a blind via.
+Blind vias can save you 50% more space on the outer layer than a through-hole via.
+Since only one side of the board is drilled, you can place an inner layer SMT component directly over the closed end of a blind via.
 Now you have space for that last minute SMT component.
-In case you’ve been working too much overtime and haven’t had enough sleep, I’ll remind you not to place a SMT component over the open end of a blind via.
+In case you’ve been working too much overtime and haven’t had enough sleep, I’ll remind you not to place a SMT component over the open end of a blind via on a printed circuit board.
 Buried vias can be used in the same way to save space for SMTs.

 Ever wished you had more space in the breakout channels for your BGA?
-If so, you probably should have wished for a million dollars or a new house instead.
-Anyway, blind vias and buried can make your boring wish come true.
+If so, you're in luck.
+Blind vias and buried vias can make your wish come true.
 Not only do those pesky through-holes take up space for your SMTs, they also disrupt your BGA breakout channels.
 Just like with SMTs, you can use blind or buried vias instead of a through-hole via to widen your breakout channels.
 Depending on how much you can increase your breakout channel width, you may be able to lose a signal layer in your Circuit Board.

 Save space, save money

 Blind and buried vias can actually help you reduce EMI on your PCB components.
-You remember, of course, the other post where I told you about via stubs promoting EMI.
-In case you’re not a dedicated reader (you should be), I’ll remind you.
 The stubs on through-hole vias act as open-ended transmission lines and will reflect any signals transmitted through the via back into the circuit.
-The simple answer for this problem is to remove the stub.
+The simple answer for this problem is to remove the stub from the printed circuit board.
 Blind and buried vias do not have stubs, so they won’t cause as much reflection.

 Just because you can’t see a buried via, or the end of a blind via, does not mean they can’t cause EMI problems.
 Remember to follow electrical clearance and creepage rules when placing blind and buried vias.